 - Central Duplicating - Provides printing and mailing services to state agencies.

 - Information Technology Department - Provides a variety of IT services.
+Some services are mandatory and others are optional.
+See Information Technology Services IT Service Catalog.

 State law allows OMB to enter into cooperative purchasing agreements and purchase under contracts established by the federal General Services Administration, other government entities, and cooperative purchasing organizations.
 Submit an Alternate Procurement to State Procurement using the Purchasing Work Request System.
 State Procurement must comply with the requirements of NDCC 54-44.4-13.